F4llow/websocketserver/README.md

 but i just hav this sort of pull to c

-the fact u can have an entire wws in a single executable file is just the coolest thing ever
+the fact u can have an entire wws in a single executable file is just the coolest thing ever (you just described what all compiled languages are... relax bud, its cool okay)

 and c/c++ is what NASA uses